 Just don’t forget to register your newly implemented event parameter in the interface, or you won’t be able to make use of it in reports.
 And remember the event parameter limitations—a maximum of 50 custom dimensions and 50 custom metrics per property.

 After you’ve ascertained that none of the automatic events, enhanced measurements, or recommended events can fully satisfy your needs, it’s time to implement custom events.
-They are not as rigid as predetermined ones and grant more versatility and room for expression in terms of naming, both event names, and parameters.
+They are not as rigid as predetermined ones and grant more versatility and room for expression in terms of naming both events and parameters.
 It is possible to create an event not only in the Google Tag Manager but also in the GA4 interface, where you can incorporate existing events based on the combination of event parameters that you deem useful, e.g., by considering the URL where an event occurs.

 Another useful update in GA4 can be seen in the goal creation process.
-It is now simplified and allows for marking an existing event as a conversion right in the event list—crucial for distinguishing truly valuable events from the rest.
+It is now simplified and allows for marking an existing event as a conversion right in the events list—crucial for distinguishing truly valuable events from the rest.

 Once you’ve verified that your tracking is configured correctly and you see data flowing into your property, Google Analytics 4 reporting capabilities can be used to make sense of the gathered data.
 One way to get there is by accessing standard reports.
 They provide some out-of-the-box figures and grant you an overview of your data in a more visually appealing manner than its forerunner.